trebor/soul-bound/rfc.md

   * `identityPubKey`: Public key of identity to revoke
   * `revokerPubKey`: Who is requesting revocation
   * `reason`: Code or description of cause
-  * `evidence`: Reference or ZK proof of misbehavior
+  * `evidenceHash`: Reference or ZK proof of misbehavior
   * `timestamp`: Unix epoch or blockHeight
   * `revokerSig`: Signature over all fields
 * **Semantics:**